Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

     1. Extract the downloaded `akmenu-next-3ds.zip` file with [7-Zip](https://www.7-zip.org/).

+        !!! warning

+            If you are using TWiLight Menu++ on your Nintendo 3DS and want to also use akmenu-next, do not copy over `BOOT.NDS` as this will overwrite the one TWiLight Menu++ uses.
+This however, will mean quitting a game using the nds-bootstrap hotkey menu will boot back into TWiLight Menu++ instead.

     1. From within the akmenu-next files, copy the following files/folders to your SD card root:

         - `_nds` folder
+        - `BOOT.NDS` (Please read the warning above)
         - `akmenu-next.cia`

     1. Download the latest release of [nds-bootstrap.](https://github.com/DS-Homebrew/nds-bootstrap/releases/latest/download/nds-bootstrap.zip)